-Canstar Blue’s 2021 ice cream tubs review sees Golden North, ALDI Monarc, Connoisseur, Bulla, Blue Ribbon, Peters, Sara Lee, Haagen-Dazs, Magnum, Cadbury, Weis, Woolworths, Ben & Jerry’s and Coles compared on taste, consistency, range variety, packaging, value for money and overall satisfaction.
+Canstar Blue’s latest ice cream tubs review compares Golden North, Cadbury, Connoisseur, Weis, Bulla, Peters, Blue Ribbon (Streets), Sara Lee, Woolworths, ALDI Monarc, Ben & Jerry’s, Häagen-Dazs, and Coles on taste, consistency, variety, packaging, value for money and overall satisfaction.

 See our Ratings Methodology.

 On a scorching summer’s day, there’s nothing like a big bowl of ice cream to cool you down!
 And with non-dairy, plant-based, gluten-free and nut-free options now widely available, almost everyone can indulge in this special treat.
 But with so many options to choose from, which ice cream brand serves up the best blend of taste and value?
 The supermarket freezer aisle is packed full of different brands, so which are worth a try?

-To help you find out which brand you should be sinking your sweet tooth into, we’ve again surveyed more than 2,900 Australian consumers about the ice cream tub(s) they have bought and eaten from a supermarket or grocer in the last three months.
+To help you find out which brand you should be sinking your sweet tooth into, we’ve again surveyed more than 2,700 Australian consumers about the ice cream tub(s) they have bought and eaten from a supermarket or grocer in the last six months.
 Survey respondents scored brands on their range variety, taste, consistency, packaging, value for money and overall satisfaction.
 Brands that met the minimum required sample size of 30 responses are featured in our results.
 So, what did we find this year?

-Here are the best ice cream tub brands in Australia, as rated by consumers in Canstar Blue’s 2021 review:
+Here are the best ice cream tub brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 Today is the day you find out you’ve been living a lie!
 The ice cream you have in your freezer might not actually be ‘ice cream’ at all!
 According to Food Standards Australia New Zealand, ice cream is officially defined as “a sweet frozen food that is made from cream or milk products or both, and other foods, and is generally aerated”.
 A food that is sold as ‘ice cream’ must, by law:

 This means many of the ‘ice cream’ tubs you buy from the supermarket are in fact confectionery due to the lack of dairy cream they contain.
 Generally speaking, however, we refer to all products in the freezer aisles as ice cream for the sake of our ratings.
 You know what we mean…